cpmeadors/auto_loan_calculator-test/README.md

 term = 60 months
 type = used
 rate = 3
-payment = 270
-total principal = 15000
-total interest = 1172

-3. Verify that the principal field takes a number between 1000 and 100000
+1. Verify that the principal field takes a number between 1000 and 100000

 Steps:
 - Load page from URL